IrisChase/IVD/README.md

 And the syntax is quite simple:

-    same example but with remoras instead.
+    .contextual-dialog
+    {
+        layout: vbox;
+        named-cells: message-cell, input-cell, confirmation-cell;
+    }

+    @contextual-dialog.message-area
+    {
+        position-within: @.message-cell;
+        layout: hbox;
+        named-cells: image-cell, text-cell;
+    }

+    @conceptual-dialog.message-image
+    {
+        position-within: @::message-area.image-cell;
+        image: "image-uri";
+    }

+    @conceptual-dialog.message-text
+    {
+        position-within: @::message-area.text-cell;
+        text: "Enter info below";
+    }

+    //etc

+    # : contextual-dialog;

+This is equivalent to the previous example, except that it is reusable, of course.

+Where the remora operator (`@`) is used within an element, it is substituted by the actual instance name given to the element which derives from the remorial class.
+In the above examples, this name is auto-generated as the elements are anonymous.

+One special feature of remora substitution is that you can address any remora in the "school" (GET IT??) from any other element in the school using the `@::element-name` syntax, which is substituted with the name generated for it by the runtime.
+[This allows for a remorial class to export values from a child remora](https://github.com/IrisChase/IVD/blob/11066e421ff74b9418b420a3890e5d9fdcf40f6e/src/tests/valid/remoravaluekeysubstitution.ivd#L19) (Which are all otherwise unaddressable), but the implications of this are outside the scope of this little hoe-down.

+The remora example above is obviously incomplete.
+The biggest failing is that it really should be bound to a model in order to have a place to actually send input data and triggers for buttons.
-Remoras work with models, and common parent deduction and all that good stuff as well.
+Remoras work with nested models, and common parent deduction and all that good stuff as well.
 They're just an additional type of template which tag alongside otherwise normal classes.

+And of course remoras can be nested but that hurts to read (or write) so I'll spare you (and myself) that trouble.
+I don't think they'll be a problem in practice, but reasoning about an example that *proves* that they work is just arduous.
+Think C++ error messages involving templates, all those cute little niceties explode into an indecipherable mess when you have to think about how they actually work.

+Again, remoras are just syntactic sugar, they are expanded by the compiler.
+The resulting elements are exactly the same as if they had been defined manually.
+A little bit of witchcraft and some symbol substitution makes it all come together quite nicely~

 ## And Other Stuff Probably

 This is by no means a complete overview of the features developed or in development for IVD.
-We haven't even mentioned variables, the (working!) animation system or the ability to "declare" coefficients!
-It is meant to simply give you a taste for the project.
+We haven't even mentioned the (working!) animation system or the ability to declare expressions (which is to allow for complex widget interactions such as scrollbars or sliders affection viewports, all defined within IVD).
+It is simply meant to give you a taste for the project.

 # What's Working?